manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 When a party sees a proposal chain from the view $v$ primary it checks:
 1. That its view is still $v$;
 2. That this is the first such message from the primary;
-3. That the proposal is a valid chain with a valid lock-certificate and a valid commit-certificate;
+3. That the proposal is a valid chain with a valid lock-cert and a valid commit-cert;
-4. That all the blocks after the lock-certificate of the proposed chain contain externally valid commands;
+4. That all the blocks after the lock-cert of the proposed chain contain externally valid commands;
-5. That the lock-certificate of the proposed chain has a view that is at least as high as the view of the lock-certificate of ```my-chain```.
+5. That the lock-cert of the proposed chain has a view that is at least as high as the view of the lock-cert of ```my-chain```.
 6. If all these checks pass, then:
-    1. If the proposed chain has a commit-certificate for a higher view than that of  ```my-chain``` then execute the blocks in between the previous commit-certificate and the new commit-certificate.
+    1. If the proposed chain has a commit-cert for a higher view than that of  ```my-chain``` then execute the blocks in between the previous commit-cert and the new commit-cert.
-    2. Update ```my-chain``` to the new proposed chain so it will be signed at part of the start view of view $v+1$.
+    2. Update ```my-chain``` to the new proposed chain so it will be signed as part of the "start view" of view $v+1$.

 ```
 Party i: